-Easy Peach Cobbler is … easy.
-Fresh summer peaches baked under a biscuit topping.
-Top with some whipped cream or vanilla ice cream.
-YUM
+Easy Fresh Peach Cobbler is … easy.
+Fresh sliced summer peaches baked under a sweet easy biscuit topping.
+Top with some optional whipped cream (lovely with a hint of cardamom) or homemade vanilla ice cream.
+Yes, it's summer!

 The making of Easy Peach Cobbler